Ziraseyon/Blind_Test_Mania/README.md

+# Brief
+An Application to help create Blind Test &amp; Play them.
+The Blind Tests are created/saved/loaded/played by a Java program on any compatible computer and the players can give their answers with an Android Application
+_description to be completed with further developpments_

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ziraseyon/Blind_Test_Mania/edit/master/README.md) to maintain and preview the content for your website in Markdown files.